parsampsh/adminx/doc/01_menu_links_and_pages.md

-# Admin panel manu links and pages
+# Admin panel menu links and pages
 you can add links and custom pages to the admin panel sidebar.

 ### Links